kyxap1/starred/README.md

 - [doT](https://github.com/olado/doT) - The fastest + concise javascript template engine for nodejs and browsers.
 Partials, custom delimiters and more.
 - [JSV](https://github.com/garycourt/JSV) - A JavaScript implementation of an extendable, fully compliant JSON Schema validator.
 - [diffr](https://github.com/nijikokun/diffr) - CLI diff tool for files, text, and JSON with human readable output.
 - [markdown-to-json](https://github.com/scottstanfield/markdown-to-json) - 🕹️ Convert YAML front-matter in Markdown files to JSON. v0.5.1 is published on NPM.
+Current version is v0.5.3
 - [json-schema-generator](https://github.com/krg7880/json-schema-generator) - Generates draft v4 schema from a local file or a remote JSON url.
 - [generate-schema](https://github.com/nijikokun/generate-schema) - Convert JSON Objects to MySQL Schema, JSON Schema, Mongoose Schema, Google BigQuery, or a Generic template for Swagger files, documentation, code generation, and more.
 - [thorntail-examples](https://github.com/thorntail/thorntail-examples) - Examples of how to write applications using Swarm.